BlackAsLight/DocScripts/README.md

 # DocScripts

-This is a GitHub respository of a bunch of scripts made by Doctor for a game called Politics and War.
+This is a GitHub repository of a bunch of scripts made by Doctor for a game called Politics and War.

 ## DO NOT